htanskanen/licensee-plus/README.md

 Check npm package dependency license metadata and package data from ClearlyDefined against rules.
-This is based on and extends the functionality of [licensee.js][licensee].
+This is based on and extends the functionality of [licensee.js][licensee] (6.1.0) but does not currently support its newer functionality and config format.
 Experimental, not stable.

 [licensee]: https://github.com/jslicense/licensee.js/